-All new degree-seeking students are required to take HD109 Academic Planning, or an approved alternative during their first term of enrollment.
-Approved alternatives include: AGR101, BA109, CJ109, CET111, or ED100, ECE109, LC109 and VT109 Note: Students may not take HD109 and LC109 for credit.
+All new degree-seeking students are required to take HD109 Academic Planning or an approved alternative course during their first term of enrollment.
+Approved alternatives include: AGR101, BA109, CJ109, CET111, or ED100, ECE109, LC109 and VT109

+Note: Students may not take HD109 and LC109 for credit.
 Students may qualify for a waiver if they meet one of the following requirements:

-- Have a minimum of 24 transfer credits from a regionally accredited college AND have a cumulative GPA of 2.0 or better - Have successfully completed a minimum of 12 or more credits at BMCC with a cumulative GPA of 2.0 or better (does not include credits earned while in high school) - Have an associate's, bachelor's, or master's degree.
+- Have a minimum of 24 transfer credits from a regionally accredited college AND have a cumulative GPA of 2.0 or better - Have successfully completed a minimum of 12 or more credits at BMCC with a cumulative GPA of 2.0 or better (does not include credits earned while in high school) - Have an associate's, bachelors, or master's degree.
 Students who qualify for a waiver must submit a waiver request form along with supporting documentation to the registrar's office.
-The registrar, director of advising, testing, and student disability services, or their designee, will review and process approved waivers.
+The Registrar or their designee, will review and process approved waivers.